 On March 21, 2019, we were sued by Alorica Inc. ("Alorica") in Santa Clara County Superior Court in California.
-Alorica has alleged breach of warranty and misrepresentation claims, which we deny.
-Fact discovery closed during the quarter ended June 30, 2023 and trial is currently set for September 2024.
-Although we believe that the ultimate outcome of this matter will not materially impact our financial position, results of operations or cash flows, legal proceedings are subject to inherent uncertainties, and an unfavorable ruling could occur, which may result in a material adverse impact on our business, financial position, results of operations and cash flows.
-No loss accrual had been recorded as of March 31, 2024 or December 31, 2023 related to this litigation.
+Alorica alleged breach of warranty and misrepresentation claims, which we denied.
+After trial, a jury returned a verdict fully in favor of us and against Alorica on October 4, 2024.
+The time for Alorica to appeal the verdict has not yet expired.
+We believe that the ultimate outcome of this matter will not materially impact our financial position, results of operations or cash flows.
+However, if Alorica appeals, any legal proceedings would be subject to inherent uncertainties, and a future unfavorable ruling could occur.
+No loss accrual had been recorded as of September 30, 2024 or December 31, 2023 related to this litigation.

-Indemnification and Other Matters-Under the indemnification provisions of our standard sales contracts, we agree to defend our customers against third-party claims asserting various allegations such as product defects and infringement of certain IP rights, which may include patents, copyrights, trademarks or trade secrets, and to pay judgments entered on such claims.
+Indemnification and Other Matters-We enter into indemnification provisions in the ordinary course of business with other companies such as partners, customers, and vendors, where we agree to indemnify, hold harmless, and reimburse the indemnified party for certain losses suffered or incurred by the indemnified party as a result of our activities, including defending against third-party claims asserting various allegations such as product defects, breach of representations or covenants, and infringement of certain IP rights, which may include patents, copyrights, trademarks or trade secrets, and to pay judgments entered on such claims.
 In some contracts, our exposure under these indemnification provisions is limited by the terms of the contracts to certain defined limits, such as the total amount paid by our customer under the agreement.
 However, certain agreements include covenants, penalties and indemnification provisions including and beyond indemnification for third-party claims of IP infringement that could potentially expose us to losses in excess of the amount received under the agreement, and in some instances to potential liability that is not contractually limited.
-Although from time to time there are indemnification claims asserted against us and currently there are pending indemnification claims, to date there have been no material awards under such indemnification provisions.
+Although from time to time there are indemnification claims asserted against us and currently there are pending indemnification provisions.